The microscopic role of deformation in the dynamics of soft colloids

 \subsection{Fastest particles analysis for Hertzian disks}

-Although Hertzian disks do not show a superdiffusive regime in the MSD, we have repeated the analysis for the fastest particles done for EPRs as described in the main text.
-We have then selected time windows of length comparable to $\tau_{\alpha}$ at the state point $\zeta=2.831$, confirming that we never observed a superdiffusive or ballistic behavior of the MSD, even for a small fraction of the particles.
-In addition, by highlighting fast particles in the snapshot reported in Fig.~\ref{fig:S9}, it is clear that they are homogeneously distributed within the whole system, oppositely to what found for EPRs in Fig.~\ref{fig:Panel3}.
+Although Hertzian disks do not show a superdiffusive regime in the MSD, we repeat the analysis for the fastest particles done for EPRs as described in the main text.
+We then select time windows of length comparable to $\tau_{\alpha}$ at the state point $\zeta=2.831$, confirming that we never observe a superdiffusive or ballistic behavior of the MSD, even for a small fraction of the particles.
+In addition, by highlighting fast particles in the snapshot reported in Fig.~\ref{fig:S9}, it is clear that they are homogeneously distributed within the whole system, contrarily to what found for EPRs in Fig.~3 of the main text.